spacetelescope/nirspec_pipe_testing_tool/README.md

 ```

-2. Activate the conda environment for testing the pipeline, if you have not already done so, e.g. type:
+**STEP 2.** Activate the conda environment for testing the pipeline, if you have not already done so, e.g. type:
 ```bash
 source activate your_newly_created_environment
 ```